ZaidQureshi/bam/README.md

 $ sudo make load
 ```

-This should create a `/dev/libnvm0` device file for the controller.
+This should create a `/dev/libnvm**` device file for each controller that isn't bound to the NVMe driver.

 The module can be unloaded from the `build` directory with the following: